nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 #### Move to Advanced Tab

-When selected, the custom field will appear in the advanced tab of the object detail view instead of the default tab.
+When selected, the custom field will appear in the "Advanced" tab of the object detail view instead of the default tab.

 ### Assignment